vors/psconfeu-2018-workshop/06-Localization.md

 ## 1. Write platyPS markdown

-PlatyPS schema currently only supports English version of the header sections.
+PlatyPS schema currently only supports the English version of the header sections.
 I.e. you would always need to use English version of the word `SYNOPSIS`.

 But that doesn't mean that all the content cannot be authored in another language!